 Click image to enlarge

-Sources: U.S. Stocks: S&P 500 Index.
-Balanced Index Portfolio: 30% Russell 3000® Index; 35% Bloomberg Barclays U.S. Aggregate Bond Index; 20% MSCI EAFE Index; 5% MSCI Emerging Markets Index; 5% FTSE EPRA/NAREIT Developed Index; 5% Bloomberg Commodity Index.
+Sources: U.S. Large Cap Stocks: S&P 500 Index.
+Diversified Portfolio: 30% Russell 3000 Index, 20% MSCI EAFE Index, 5% MSCI EM Index, 5% FTSE EPRA Nareit Developed Index, 5% Bloomberg Commodity Index, 35% Bloomberg 65% High Grade/35% High Yield Index.
 Index returns represent past performance, are not a guarantee of future performance, and are not indicative of any specific investment.
 Indexes are unmanaged and cannot be invested in directly.

 Smoother returns may help investors sleep better at night.
 And it may help them avoid pitfalls of emotionally based investment decisions.
 Sometimes investors see their portfolios fall in value and panic, then move to cash to avoid further losses.
 But doing so locks in the decline and means they then have to look for the best point of re-entry.
 Without a crystal ball, however, they may end up buying back in at the wrong time and miss some or all the market’s rebound.
 This is contrary to the principle of successful investing: buy high and sell low.

 Diversification is a tool to help mitigate risk in a portfolio so you can navigate all market environments while keeping focused on a long-term goal.
 U.S. Large Cap stocks may continue to lead the markets in the next few years – or they may not.
 History has shown us that market leadership eventually changes.
 No one can predict when that change will occur, nor which asset class will emerge as the leader.
 The best we can do is prepare for all potential outcomes with a diversified portfolio.

 1 Source: Morningstar: MSCI All Country World Index